Sruthi1203/UMBC-DATA606-Capstone/docs/Proposal.md

 ## Research Questions

 1. **Can Walmart’s product assortment be improved?**
-2. **How can planograms be dynamically generated based on linear feet and shelf constraints?**
+2. **How can we restructure planograms efficiently?**
-3. **Can machine learning methods (ARIMA/XGBoost) reliably forecast demand for the next 12 months?**
+3. **Can machine learning methods reliably forecast demand for the next 12 months?**
 4. **What’s the P&L impact with the updated assortment?**

 ---